near/read-rpc/README.md

 ### [tx-indexer](tx-indexer/README.md)

-The indexer built on top of Lake Framework that watches the network and stores the `Transactions` along with all the related entities (`Receipts`, `ExecutionOutcomes`) into the Storage (ScyllaDB) using the specifically defined `TransactionDetails` structure in a dumped way (using the simplest key-value schema)
+The indexer built on top of Lake Framework that watches the network and stores the `Transactions` along with all the related entities (`Receipts`, `ExecutionOutcomes`) into the Storage using the specifically defined `TransactionDetails` structure in a dumped way (using the simplest key-value schema)

 ### [config](configuration/README.md)